Surrogacy in Kazakhstan

 FAQs: Surrogacy in Kazakhstan

-• Only legally married heterosexual couples are eligible.
-The intended mother must provide medical proof that pregnancy would be unsafe or impossible.
+Only legally married heterosexual couples who are citizens of Kazakhstan, where the intended mother provides medical proof that pregnancy would be unsafe or impossible.

-• The intended parents’ names are listed directly on the birth certificate.
-Your consultant or agency can assist with passport and exit procedures to return home.
+The intended parents' names are listed directly on the birth certificate.

-• No. Current Kazakh law allows surrogacy only for married heterosexual couples with a verified medical need.
+No. Kazakh law allows surrogacy only for married heterosexual couples, and, since July 2026, only those holding Kazakh citizenship.